ros2-gbp/foxglove_bridge-release/README.md

 ## Installation

+**Note**: This project is under active development and binary releases of `foxglove_bridge` might be quite outdated.
+For the latest features and bug fixes, consider [building foxglove_bridge from source](#building-from-source).

 The `foxglove_bridge` package is available for ROS 1 Melodic and Noetic, and ROS 2 Humble and Rolling.
 Earlier releases of ROS will not be supported due to API design and/or performance limitations.
 The package can be installed with the following command:

 ```bash